-I am pleased to present San Mateo County's Amended Draft Election Administration Plan (EAP) for the administration of elections under the California Voter's Choice Act (VCA) for the period January 2020 through 2024.
+I am pleased to present San Mateo County's Election Administration Plan (EAP) for the administration of elections under the California Voter's Choice Act (VCA) for the period January 2020 through January 2024.

-This Amended Draft EAP preserves broad community input and retains the guidance leveraged from members of the County's Voting Accessibility Advisory Committee (VAAC), Language Accessibility Advisory Committee (LAAC), and Voter Education and Outreach Advisory Committee (VEOAC).
-Comments received during the initial fourteen-day review period (November 15 - December 2, 2019) have been added to the "Public Comments to Draft EAP and Responses" section of the Appendix.
+San Mateo County's EAP preserves broad community input and retains the guidance leveraged from members of the County's Voting Accessibility Advisory Committee (VAAC), Language Accessibility Advisory Committee (LAAC), and Voter Education and Outreach Advisory Committee (VEOAC).
+Additionally, the document incorporates comments received during a public hearing specified by the Act.
+All comments received during the public review process and those comments that were incorporated into the EAP, may be found in the section of the Plan entitled "Public Comments to Draft EAP and Responses."

 A key element of San Mateo County's EAP is our comprehensive Voter Education and Outreach Plan.
 This plan outlines how we will increase accessibility for all voters, particularly voters with disabilities and language minorities.
-This is a vital component of the Elections Division's roadmap for the successful implementation of the on VCA implementation roadmap.
+This is a vital component of the Elections Division's roadmap for the successful implementation of the VCA.
 Implementation of the Voter Education and Outreach Plan is subject to annual funding provided by the Board of Supervisors.

-San Mateo County is proud to have been one of the first five counties in the state to conduct statewide elections under the VCA.
 The implementation of the VCA in San Mateo County has successfully resulted in impressive increases in voter participation and accessibility to the electoral process among all voting groups.
 In 2018, turnout soared to 72.6%, the highest for a Statewide General Election in the County since 1998.
 There were equally impressive gains in voter representation, with the share of both Latino and the Asian-American voters increasing.
 Youth turnout (ages 18-24) was the highest for both a Statewide Primary and a Statewide General Election in San Mateo County since 2002.

-This EAP also introduces San Mateo County voters to our new Voting System.
+This EAP introduces San Mateo County voters to our new Voting System.
 The Dominion Democracy Suite Voting System provides voters with an accessible, intuitive, secure, state of the art voting system at each Vote Center.